 Can I use wildcards when using the Instant Search feature in Outlook?

 It appears that I have to type the EXACT word to find anything.
-In previous versions of Outlook I could also use only part of a word to find it.
+I remember than in previous versions of Outlook I could also use only part of a word to find it.

 Correct, Instant Search doesn't provide that search option and will only find the items that contain a word that begins with your search string.
 In your example it would only find items which start with 2788.